scylladb/scylla-rust-driver/README.md

 **Note: this driver is officially supported but currently available in beta.
 Bug reports and pull requests are welcome!**

 ## Getting Started
-The [documentation book](https://cvybhu.github.io/scyllabook/index.html) is a good place to get started
+The [documentation book](https://cvybhu.github.io/scyllabook/index.html) is a good place to get started.
+Another useful resource is the Rust and Scylla [lesson](https://university.scylladb.com/courses/using-scylla-drivers/lessons/rust-and-scylla-2/) on Scylla Univeristy.

 ## Examples
 ```rust